ATS Resume Format: The Complete Pipeline to Templates, Scoring, and Getting Hired

 What is the ATS format for a resume?

-The ATS resume format is a single-column, table-free, graphics-free document in .docx format with standard section headers (Work Experience, Skills, Education), consistent MM/YYYY dates, body-text contact information, and keywords aligned to the specific job description.
+The ATS-friendly resume format is a single-column resume, without tables or graphics, in .docx file format using standard section headings (Work Experience, Skills, Education), standardized MM/YYYY date format, contact information placed within body text, and keywords aligned to the particular job description.

-How do I make my resume in ATS format?
+How do I make an ATS resume format?

-A professional ATS friendly resume must include: Contact Information (in body text), Professional Summary, Work Experience (reverse chronological with consistent dates), Skills, and Education.
+An ATS-friendly professional resume has to include Contact Information (in body text), Professional Summary, Work Experience (in reverse chronology using consistent date format), Skills, and Education.

-Creation: Microsoft Word (best default), Google Docs (export as .docx, not Google Docs format), MIT Career Advising templates (free, ATS-tested).
+Generations include Microsoft Word (recommended default), Google Docs (exported as .docx, not Google Docs format), and free templates from MIT Career Advising (ATS tested).

-An ATS resume template is a pre-formatted document structure designed to be parsed accurately by Applicant Tracking System software.
+An ATS resume template is a formatted document that is designed to be read properly by Applicant Tracking Software systems.

 Gauri Asopa